czbiohub-sf/flash/README.md

 `python extract_guides.py [library.txt] [gene_list.txt]`

-## Git

-For the paper, we keep many of the intermediate files in github for easy versioning.
-All files in 'generated_files/under_version_control' are automatically committed when generated.
-To review what has changed, run `git diff HEAD`.

-If you would like to work with a different collection of genes, SNPs, or offtargets, we recommend working in a new git branch.
-(To create a new branch, run `git checkout -b BRANCHNAME`).

 ## AMR Use Case

 The files used to generate the full guide set for AMR has been moved to a separate [repository](https://github.com/czbiohub/amr_flash).